HappyFaceMonitoring/HappyFace3/docs/module_dev.rst

 *dataset*
     Often the only variable you need.
 It is the data in the module table from the current run.
 This is the data you probably want to display.

 The template namespace is extended by the dictionary returned by :meth:`getTemplateData() <hf.module.ModuleBase.getTemplateData>`.
+So if you return a dictionary with the key *super_special_data*, the variable in the template with the same name has the value of the key in the dictionary.

 .. todo:: Include information about CSS and JavaScript.